The Most Beautiful Girl in the World (Prince song): Plagiarism case

-There has been a long running copyright dispute since 1995 and a court in Italy ruled that Prince had plagiarized the song, giving writing credit to those other than Prince.
+There was a long-running copyright dispute from 1995 to 2015, and a court in Italy ruled that Prince had plagiarized the song, giving writing credit to those other than Prince.
 The outcome of this dispute resulted in the removal of the song from all digital storefronts and streaming platforms.
 Bruno Bergonzi and Michele Vicino co-wrote the song "Takin' Me to Paradise", published in 1983 by Chappell & Co., now known as Warner Chappell Music.
 An Italian court ruled in 2003 that Prince's "The Most Beautiful Girl in the World" had plagiarized the song by the two Italian writers.
 Bergonzi and Vicino won on appeal in 2007.
 The third and final sentence, by the Court of Cassation of Rome, was given in May 2015.
 As of the final sentence, the Italian collecting society SIAE recognizes Bergonzi and Vicino as the authors of the song's music.
 In 2022, Prince’s estate and the songwriters reached an agreement over "The Most Beautiful Girl in the World", which allowed the song to be reissued on streaming and physical media.